dresdner353/energyutils/solar_monitor/SOLAR_MONITOR.md

 Then on the right are three column charts that graph the recent performance for the last 36 hours, last 30 days and last 12 months.
 This layout will be used when rendering the page on a larger screen in landscape mode.
 Best suited for HD/4K monitors and TVs.

+Every 10 seconds the donut chart and metrics will be cycled to the next metric.
+The specific set of metrics that get ued can be controlled from the admin page (<server ip/hostname>:8090/admin).

 ![Large Screen Live](screenshots/large_live.png)

 ![Large Screen Last Month](screenshots/large_last_month.png)